Jtranod98/Election_Analysis/README.md

 ## Final Statement

--The usefulness of this This script goes beyond this election.
-We can use it for other elections with some modifications.
-For example, we can modify it to determine the voter's political parties, or voter's age group, etc.
+- The usefulness of this this script goes far beyond this election.
+For example, it can be use for other elections with some modifications, such as, we can modify it to determine the voter's political parties, voter's age group, etc.